recs182/react-native-datecs-printer/README.md

 # react-native-datecs-printer

-It only **works on Android** and have only few specific methods.
+## It only **works on Android** and has only few specific methods.

-As I made this project with a very short deadline, it's specific for the app that I was working on.
+## As I made this project with a very short deadline, it's specific for the app that I was working on and it might not be suitable for you, although fell free to fork and modify it.
-My plan is to make a full port of cordova-plugin-datecs-printer for React Native.

 #### Breaking Changes [RN v0.47.2](https://github.com/facebook/react-native/releases/tag/v0.47.2)
 Remove unused createJSModules calls.